Internet-Draft | Composite ML-DSA | December 2024 |

 The CompositeSignatureValue

-is the DER encoing of a SEQUENCE of the signature values from the
+is the DER encoding of a concatenation of the signature values from the

 underlying component algorithms.
 It is represented in ASN.1 as follows:¶